linear-protocol/LiNEAR/README.md

 ## Deploy
 A cli tool is made to help deploy and manage the contract.
 In order to use it, run `npm i` first.

+*All cli arguments could be passed as environment variables as well, with `LI` prefix.*

 - deploy contract:
   - `./bin/cli.js deploy linear.testnet`